Scale invariance vs conformal invariance: Examples

 so it may be possible to rewrite some of the terms in (\ref{ssssc}) as a divergence of the virial current.
 We note that the number of possible candidate currents for the non-trivial virial current is same as that of the redundant perturbations (see section \ref{reddd} for more details about redundant perturbations).

-A priori, if we look for a conformal invariant fixed point with $T^{\mu}_{\ \mu} = 0$, we have to solve the equations $\beta^I = 0$ (if $\beta^a = 0$) whose number is the same as that of the coupling constants $g^I$, and we expect that we typically find a fixed point.
+A priori, if we look for a conformal invariant fixed point with $T^{\mu}_{\ \mu} = 0$, we have to solve the equations $\beta^I = 0$ (if $v^a = 0$) whose number is the same as that of the coupling constants $g^I$, and we expect that we typically find a fixed point.
 If we relax the condition so that $T^{\mu}_{\ \mu} = \partial^\mu J_\mu$, we naively expect more solutions because we have more free parameters available and it seems much easier to find a scale invariant but non-conformal fixed point.
-Does this work in reality?
-Actually it does not seem so for the physical reason we will argue in the next lecture.
+Does this expectation work in reality?
+Apparently, this seems in contradiction with what we empirically know about the difficulty to construct scale invariant but non-conformal field theories.
+Actually it turns out that the naive expectation does not work for the physical reason we will argue in the following sections.

-It was known that up to two-loops within the minimal subtraction scheme, $\beta^a =0$ and there is no non-trivial solutions of $J_\mu$ that would give scale invariant but non-conformal invariant fixed point (see also \cite{Polchinski:1987dy}\cite{Dorigoni:2009ra}\cite{Fortin:2011ks} for an attempt in $d=4-\epsilon$ dimensions).
+It was known that up to two-loops within the minimal subtraction scheme with assuming that the wavefunction renormalization matrix is symmetric, $v^a =0$ and there is no non-trivial solutions of $J_\mu$ that would give scale invariant but non-conformal invariant fixed point (see also \cite{Polchinski:1987dy}\cite{Dorigoni:2009ra}\cite{Fortin:2011ks} for an attempt in $d=4-\epsilon$ dimensions).
 The significantly more complicated three-loop (four-loop for gauge interaction) computation was done in \cite{Fortin:2012ic} for diagrams that are relevant for our discussions, and they found that within the minimal subtraction scheme, there exists a non-trivial solution to the equation

 where $K_\mu$ has the same ansatz as (\ref{currentans}).